First-post-Newtonian quadrupole tidal interactions in binary systems: Post-Newtonian tidal interactions

-To arrive at a closed set of evolution equations for the quanities $z_A^i(t)$, $M_A^L(t)$, and $S_A^L(t)$, for all bodies $A$, the equations of motion (\ref{forms}) must be supplimented by equations for the multipole moments $M^A_L(t)$ and $S^A_L(t)$ for $l\ge 2$.
+To arrive at a closed set of evolution equations for the quantities $z_A^i(t)$, $M_A^L(t)$, and $S_A^L(t)$, for all bodies $A$, the equations of motion (\ref{forms}) must be supplemented by equations for the multipole moments $M^A_L(t)$ and $S^A_L(t)$ for $l\ge 2$.
 Finding such equations will require a model for the bodies' internal dynamics, which will be addressed in Sec.~\ref{adiabatic}.